Previous Questions and Answers

 - Asked Jan 31 , 2016

-A good cash back credit card to start with is the Discover It .
+A good cash back credit card to start with is the Discover it® Cash Back .
 This card features 1% cash back on all purchases, and 5% cash back on up to $1,500 spent each quarter on select categories of pruchases that change each quarter such as gas, groceries, and department stores.
 This card has no penalty interest rate and your first late payment fee is waived automatically.
 There is no annual fee for this card.

 My credit score is 685, due to a divorce and stolen identity my score is low.
 What kind of credit card would have a low Apr, no annual fees as well as cash back for every dollar I spend?